Current Projects

 As adults, we are very good at learning from others.
 For example, many of us believe the Pythagorean's theorem, that nothing goes faster than light, and that dinosaurs are birds.
 But we would also admit that we could not justify or provide evidence for any of these beliefs if asked.
 We believe these things not because of observations we've made or proofs we've discovered, but because we have heard about them from people we trust, people who we suspect could ground their beliefs in convincing arguments.
 At the same time, we know that we don't trust everyone.
 We often doubt claims for various reasons - the source might be notoriously unreliable, the claim may not square with other things we know, the source might be joking or showing signs of insincerity.

-How do children determine when to trust and when not to trust what others tell them?
+How do children decide when to believe what others say and when to be skeptical?

 Gender Learning and Trust on Others (GELATO)